 - Let the rib roast sit out at room temperature for at least 1 hour.
 This will ensure even cooking.

-- If you use dried rosemary or thyme, cut back on the amount.
+- If you use dried rosemary or dried thyme, cut back on the amount.
 Dried herbs are stronger than fresh herbs.

 - If you are using a bone-in roast, place it in the roasting pan with the bones down.
 If using a boneless roast, place it on the rack inside the pan.